tradle/why-hypercore/FAQ.md

 #### How does Hyperbee relate to Hypercore?

 Hyperbee uses Hypercore as an underlying storage and a replication mechanism.
 The cool thing is that one replication stream [can carry many Hypercores](https://discordapp.com/channels/709519409932140575/709519410557222964/755415844808556594), which can carry Hyperbees, Hypertries, and Hyperdrives.

 To manage multiple hypercore feeds, with permissions, use the corestore.

-#### What are the limitations on consistency?
+#### What are the consistency guarantees?

-This is a trick question :-) Hyperbee, like any other Hypercore-based data structure is single-writer.
+Hyperbee, like any other Hypercore-based data structure is single-writer.
 That means when it is replicated, it is replicated as-is, and eventually reaches the same state.
+See multi-hyperbee that builds on top of hyperbee and offers consistency in a multi-master scenario (each node / peer making changes to objects in the same multi-hyperbee, even the simultaneous changes to the same object).

 #### Can it serve as LevelDB replacement?